Nikola84ca/JavaScript-QuizGame/README.md

 ## Project Status and Upcoming Improvements

 The Webpage is functional and easy to navigate, yet some more interactive CSS and some more function could give the user a better experience.
-The "engine" of the website works well, and another way to randomize the password could be made by using the Fisher-Yates algorith.
+The "engine" of the website works well, and the next step will be to implement the audio effects that will play everytime the user selects and answer.
+The incorrect.wav file will play when the user selects a wrong answer, while the correct.wav file will play when the user selected the correct answer.

 ## Collaborations and Contributions